FranceCosta/AF2Fix/README.md

 - estimate_co2.sh was used to estimate the amount of CO2 produced with the computation;
 - get_distribution.py was used to extract the whole plDDT pfam distributions;
 - get_domain_info.sh was used to extract the information about domains considered in the paper;
+- seed_AF2.py was used to run AF2 with multiple seeds;

 The [images](images) can be reproduced using [this notebook](generate_figures.ipynb) after downloading the results folder from [here](https://drive.google.com/file/d/1kwVIoCmdlwoiTmVcZTmeGr6ymd4xEy4g/view?usp=drive_link) and uncompressing it.